Premium customers expect premium experiences. The smartest brands know that includes digital experiences, too.

 It’s just what it sounds like: A summary of limited results useful for initially identifying performance-degrading issues.
-Here, 37 tests revealed three main culprits:
+Our tests often reveal three main culprits:

-In short, initial testing identified major client and client-server issues in the La Comer online shopping app.
+Initial testing can help identify major client and client-server issues in these online shopping apps.
 Now, time to go deeper.

-To ensure valid and meaningful results, HeadSpin runs and measures hundreds or thousands of performance sessions across several days.
-Let’s look at one particular round.
-For these sessions, we added another local carrier (AT&T).
-Here are key overall findings for all tests for La Comer:
+To ensure valid and meaningful results, HeadSpin runs and measures hundreds or thousands of performance sessions for our customers across several days.
+Here are key overall findings for grocery apps:

 Individually and together, these issues significantly degrade app performance — adding between 50 seconds and nearly two minutes total to our sample shopping cart test sessions.

-Here’s what their impact looks like mapped across the testing period:
+Here’s what their impact looks like mapped across a testing period:

 Here’s another way to look at their impact.
-The Burst view below charts a typical performance session using the La Comer app.
+The Burst view below charts a typical performance session using any grocery app.
 The orange waves show overall delays; the black portions detail the impact of the selected issue, in this case, Slow Server.
 Issue Cards across the bottom summarize impact.
 Clicking on them drills into deeper layers of technical detail on each.